krane/cli/README.md

 COMMANDS

-deploy  Deploy a service
+deploy  Create a deployment
 delete  Delete a deployment
+list    List all deployments
-login   Authenticate to a Krane server
+login   Authenticate with a Krane server
 ```